What is the pancreas?

-The pancreas produces enzymes that digest fats, carbohydrates and proteins.
+The pancreas has two separate and distinct functions which are its endocrine and exocrine functions.
+The pancreas produces enzymes that digest fats, carbohydrates, and proteins.
 This is the exocrine function of the pancreas.

-The causes can be congenital (present from birth), inherited or acquired as the result of pancreatic infection or injury.
-The condition is seen more commonly in Chows, Cavalier King Charles Spaniels, Rough-Coated Collies, and German Shepherd Dogs.
+The causes can be congenital (present from birth), inherited (genetic), or acquired as the result of pancreatic infection, inflammation, or injury.
+The condition is seen more commonly in Chow Chows, Cavalier King Charles Spaniels, Rough-Coated Collies, and German Shepherd Dogs.